 Because the number of positions available in this program is limited, the competition for available openings is keen.
 Those not having majored in political science or not being acquainted with quantitative research methods, however, are not at a disadvantage.

-Other normal admission requirements include a bachelor's degree, an undergraduate grade point average of at least 3.3 on a four-point scale (or its equivalent for foreign applicants), and three letters of recommendation from persons who can comment upon the applicant's academic ability and motivation.
-Foreign students whose native language is not English must achieve a TOEFL iBT score of at least 100.
+- Undergraduate grade point average of at least 3.3 on a four point scale (or its equivalent for foreign applicants).
 For applicants who have done graduate work elsewhere, we require a graduate grade point average of at least 3.5.

 Because of the structure of our curriculum, new doctoral students must enter the program at the beginning of the fall term.